UCSD fears COVID-19 surge could hit San Diego by New Year - ExBulletin

 If our toilet is any sign, San Diego County could quickly see a surge in cases of coronavirus.

-On Saturday, an official at the University of California, San Diego said that a sample from the Point Loma wastewater treatment plant, which treats washed-out waste from two out of three in San Diego, is the best coronavirus the university has seen since February.
-I warned you that you have a level.
-Both Delta and Omicron variants of the virus are driving this rise.
+An official at the University of California, San Diego said this weekend that a sample from the Point Loma wastewater treatment plant, which treats washed-out waste from two out of three locals, is the highest level corona the university has seen since February.
+Warned that it showed a virus.
+They said that both Delta and Omicron variants of the virus are driving the rise.

-Researchers have consistently found that when virus levels rise in wastewater, cases usually increase within two weeks, putting the area on track for a significant surge in early 2022.
-Vaccinated, immunized to return for boosters, and everyone thinks hard before attending a large, unmasked indoor gathering.
+Researchers have consistently found that elevated levels of virus in wastewater have led to an increase in cases, usually within a few weeks, and that the region is on a surge in early 2022.
+Think hard before joining a large, unmasked indoor gathering, immunized back for boosters.

 “In San Diego, cases of COVID will surge unprecedented.
 It’s already in motion,” said Rob Knight, a microbiota expert and one of the leaders in UCSD’s wastewater monitoring efforts. ..
 “There is still an opportunity to put this in wastewater and keep it out of hospitals and morgues.”

-The weekend surprise announcement was the culmination of a short and intense scramble by the university.
-Around 4:30 pm on Friday, Knight received a text message from a member of the team reporting a sharp increase.
+The presentation was the culmination of a short and intense scramble by the university.
+Around 4:30 pm on December 17, Knight received a text message from a member of the team reporting a sharp increase in coronavirus levels.
 After that, the university’s COVID-19 monitoring team was in a hurry to understand the data.

 “It’s like two pandemics happening at the same time on different strains of the virus,” Knight said.

-COVID-19 is best known for attacking the airways, but it also slips into the cells that line the intestines and can be excreted from human stools before you feel sick, so wastewater.
-The inspection works.
+COVID-19 is best known for attacking the airways, but the virus that causes it can also slip into the cells that line the intestines and be excreted from human stools before they feel sick.
+Therefore, wastewater inspection works.

-Local data over the past year show that a leap in wastewater virus levels predicts an infection found by standard nasal and throat swabs.
+Local data over the past year show that a leap in wastewater virus levels predicts infections found on standard nasal and throat swabs.

-The University of California, San Diego announcement includes a statement by the county’s public health officer, Dr. Wilma Uten, and new findings support increasing evidence that Omicron is widespread.
-And Dr. Christopher Longhurst, Chief Medical Officer at UCSD Health, begged the public to be tested for the virus early and often.
+The UCSD announcement includes a statement from county public health officer Dr. Wilma Wooten, and new findings support increasing evidence of the spread of Omicron.

-“If you feel a slight symptom, if you suspect you may have come into contact with a person with COVID-19, if you gather in a crowd without a mask, if you are planning a gathering — test, test, test” he Said in a statement.
-“Don’t wait.”
+And Dr. Christopher Longhurst, Chief Medical Officer at UCSD Health, begged the public to be tested for the virus.
+Gathered in the crowd without a mask. … don’t wait. ◆◆

 Sources